IndraGonz/CLARC/README.md

 🚧🚧 Description under construction, come back later 🚧🚧

-For basic instructions on how to install CLARC, see [this repository](https://github.com/IndraGonz/nfds-tutorial)
+The package should work though.
+For basic instructions on how to install and run CLARC, see [this repository](https://github.com/IndraGonz/nfds-tutorial)